Can You Get Drunk Off One Glass of Wine?

 Upon conviction, the driver’s license and car registration are revoked for six months to a year.
 The driver must spend at least 14 hours in rehab, two to five days in jail, pay up to $1,000 in fines, and/or do three days of community service.

 While criminal penalties attempt to curb a drunk driver’s negligent actions, they do not compensate people who have been hurt in the accidents they cause.
-If you were injured by an impaired driver, you need a drunk driving injury lawyer to fight for compensation for your losses.
+If an impaired driver injured you, you need a drunk driving injury lawyer to fight for compensation for your losses.

-• Body type, including fat content and how your liver breaks down alcohol
+• Body type and how your liver processes alcohol

 • Hormones